ShraddhaBisht/sql-data-warehouse-project/README.md

 ### ☕ Stay Connected
 Let's stay in touch!
-If you found this project useful, Feel free to connect with me on LinkedIn.
+If you found this project useful, feel free to connect with me on LinkedIn.
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/shraddha-bisht)